reinvantveer/reinvantveer.github.io/_posts/2022-01-29-easier-operator.md

 operators for a moment.
 [Kubernetes Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) are central to doing anything in Kubernetes.
 Operators are controllers that make sure that a particular [kinds of Kubernetes "things"](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/)
-, be it an application or something else, ends up the way that you specified it to be.
+, be it an application or something else, end up the way that you specified it to be.
 In kubernetes speak: operators are responsible for reconciliation of the desired state with the actual state for a particular [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) type that extend the Kubenetes API.
 Kubernetes comes with its own controllers